emirhanpisgin/melodify/README.md

 1. **Connect your Spotify and Kick accounts** in the app settings.
 2. **Start your Kick stream and open chat.**
 3. **Viewers request songs** by typing `!sr <song name/url>` in Kick chat (prefix is customizable).
-4. Songülfy searches Spotify and plays the requested song on your connected device.
+4. Melodify searches Spotify and plays the requested song on your connected device.
 5. The app sends a customizable reply message to chat, confirming the song request.

 ---